Nathan MacKinnon: Early years, team and scoring difficulties (2013–2017)

-MacKinnon recorded his first career NHL hat trick on February 22, 2015, in a 5–4 win over the Tampa Bay Lightning to become the youngest player in Avalanche history to record a hat trick.
-MacKinnon would see his individual production drop having recorded 14 goals and 24 assists for 38 points in 64 games for his sophomore NHL season and the Avalanche would struggle as a team having not qualifying for the playoffs.

-During the 2015–16 season, MacKinnon recorded 21 goals and 31 assists for 52 points in 72 games.
+On March 18, 2016, in a 4–3 victory over the Calgary Flames, MacKinnon suffered a torn medial collateral ligament (MCL), causing him to miss the final 10 games of the 2015–16 season.
+Prior to his injury, MacKinnon recorded 21 goals and 31 assists for 52 points in the first 72 games.
 Despite his increased productivity compared to the year prior, the Avalanche continued to struggle as a team as they missed the playoffs once more.

 On July 8, 2016, MacKinnon as a restricted free agent re-signed with the Avalanche, agreeing to a seven-year, $44.1 million contract that averages $6.3 million per season.
 On October 13, two days before the 2016–17 season started, MacKinnon was announced as an alternate captain for the Avalanche.
 MacKinnon would be named to his first NHL All-Star Game on January 10, 2017, as the lone representative of the Avalanche.
 MacKinnon ended the season playing in all 82 games with 16 goals and 37 assists for 53 points as the Avalanche missed the playoffs for the third consecutive season and finished last place in the standings overall.